minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 the fact that, as stated above, the Energy and Natural Resources interest groups are some of the biggest contributors to congressional elections
-@OpenSecretsInterestGroups and thus also have the biggest potential to be analysed, since these contributions are not only large in volume but also in distribution, as stated in @intro.
+@OpenSecretsInterestGroups and thus also have the biggest potential to be analyzed, since these contributions are not only large in volume but also in distribution, as stated in @intro.

 #figure(